themperek/spicebind/README.md

 - A C++ compiler with C++17 support
 - The ngspice library and development headers
-- A Verilog simulator (only tested with Icarus)
+- A Verilog VPI compatible simulator (only tested with [Icarus](https://github.com/steveicarus/iverilog) )
 - Python (optional)

 ### Install